“Where did Abraham get the idea

 None of that means Abraham thought human sacrifice was acceptable.
 It wouldn’t have been a test if he did.
 There is no reason to think he would have considered such a thing if God hadn’t suggested it.

 The depravity of Sodom and Gomorrah is well known so I won’t elaborate but Abraham’s prayer at least illustrates his very poor opinion of local morality.
-He nor his immediate family would have seriously considered adopting the life style of Sodom which no doubt endorsed and may have included human sacrifice.
+He nor his immediate family would have seriously considered adopting the life style of Sodom which no doubt endorsed human sacrifice.

 Filed under: Abraham, Christian Living, Theology

 The neighborhood in which I grew up was very middle class.
 We had all types living there from professionals to laborers but everyone got along, at a distance, and it was “safe.”
 There were no drugs or serious mischief of any kind and the parents let us kids romp freely without worry.
 We rode bikes in the street (very little traffic), played baseball or football, depending on the season, and we even had woods and a creek nearby that gave us many opportunities to do a bit of safe exploration.

 Our street was a long slow curve the ends of which attached to a moderately busy throughway but we always felt comfortably isolated from the mainstream.
 From our neighborhood we could see the world without being in it and yet we were very close to every possible amenity.
 Within two minutes “walk” we had a drive-in theatre, a children’s hospital, a church, a community hall (we had Cub Scout meetings there) and just a bit further away was an orphanage (with a dairy farm), a well developed shopping center and most of the kids could ride bikes to the local elementary school.
 It was a nice neighborhood situated close to everything you might need.